Gdschaf/PokedexAndroidApp/README.md

 Larger font sizes can look a bit rough, however.
 I tried designing the UI in a way that’d accommodate larger font sizes.
 I set all text fields to only have 1 line and their overflow type to append an ellipsis to the end.
 This way as the font gets bigger, it doesn’t necessarily break the UI, however some areas could be more legible.

 ## Testing:
 I did a lot of testing during development.
 I created a handful of unit tests using JUnit, Mockito, and Apollo’s mock server you can check out in the project.
+Testing the view models proved to be a little difficult because of the coroutines.
+Everything I read online via forums and api documentation said to have a rule that overrides the setMain on the Dispatchers which I did, but that seemed to only work half of the time.
+Sometimes the tests would pass, other times it'd fail.
+Seemed random and it was always complaining about the context of the coroutine in the test.
 I also created a spreadsheet with test cases for a potential bug bash.
 That document can be viewed here:
 [Bug Bash Test Cases](https://docs.google.com/spreadsheets/d/17q23UqSX26u6LsCewFgVi_28bHhbKhRfNkTDqcv4bmY/edit?usp=sharing)

 ## Known Issues: